The Republican leading the probe of Hunter Biden has his own shell company and complicated friends

 Farm Team Properties has also become more valuable.
 On Comer's financial disclosure forms, it has risen in value from between $50,000 and $100,000 in 2016 to between $500,001 and $1 million in 2022, records show.

 As House Oversight Committee chairman, Comer has presented himself as a bipartisan ethics crusader only interested in uncovering the truth.
-As evidence, he has pointed to a long career as a state legislator and official who sought to build bridges with Democrats.
+As evidence, he has pointed to a long career as a state legislator and official who sought to build bridges with Democrats and to ''clean up scandal, restore confidence, and crack down on waste, fraud, and abuse.''

 Interviews with allies, critics and constituents, however, reveal a fierce partisan who has ignored wrongdoing by friends and supporters if they can help him advance in business and politics.